Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 From this point on, all the types of GANs that I'm going to describe will be assumed to have a DCGAN architecture, unless the opposite is specified.

-### <a name="improvedgans"></a> Improved DCGANs
+### <a name="improved-dcgans"></a> Improved DCGANs
 **TL;DR:** A series of techniques that improve the previous DCGAN.
 For example, this improved baseline allow generating better high-resolution images.

 [[Article]][impGAN]

 One of the main problems related to GANs is their convergence.
-It is not guaranteed and despite the architecure refinement of the DCGAN, the training can still be quite unstable.
+It is not guaranteed and despite the architecture refinement of the DCGAN, the training can still be quite unstable.
 In this paper, the authors propose different enhancements on the GAN training.
 Here are some of them:

 * **Feature matching**: instead of having the generator trying to fool the discriminator as much as possible, they propose a new objective function.
 This objective requires the generator to generate data that matches the statistics of the real data.
 In this case, the discriminator is only used to specify which are the statistics worth matching.
 * **Historical averaging**: when updating the parameters, also take into account their past values.